-One of the biggest problems that I’m seeing right now is that the actual development of the Food Safety Plan is there but for some reason, the actual team and the execution is weak.
-I’m not seeing a lot of good cross-functional participation when it comes to the actual implementation of preventive controls.
+One of the biggest problems I see right now is that the Food Safety Plan development is there, but for some reason, the definitive team and the execution are weak.
+I don’t see a lot of good cross-functional participation in the actual implementation of preventive controls.
 There are a lot of reasons for that.

 Similar, Not Identical

 Most companies in the United States follow both the principles of the Hazard Analysis and Critical Control Point (HACCP) system adopted by the Codex Alimentarius Commission and the Hazard Analysis of Risk-based Preventive Controls under FSMA.
 Both Codex HACCP and FSMA Preventive Controls are risk-based standards to minimize and eliminate food safety hazards.
 That’s not quality-driven.
 They’re both based on prevention.